rubenwardy/minetest_modding_book/_en/map/abms.md

 ## Introduction

-An Active Block Modifier (ABM) is a method of periodically running a function on nodes matching a criteria.
+An Active Block Modifier (ABM) is a method of periodically running a function on nodes matching specific criteria.
 As the name implies, this only works on loaded MapBlocks.

 ABMs are best suited for nodes which are frequently found in the world,